paramighty/fullstack_sample/README.md

-# Fullstack Task
+# Fullstack Country Info App

-**Disclaimer:** This project is a **fictitious product** created for learning/demo purposes.
+Disclaimer: This project is a fictitious product created for learning and demo purposes.
-It does **not represent a real company or service** and any data used is mock or placeholder data.
+It does not represent a real company or service, and all data is mock or placeholder.

 ## Overview
-This is a full-stack application built with **Next.js** for the frontend and **Node.js** with **Express** for the backend.
-The project is designed to provide information about countries, leveraging dynamic routing and API integrations.
+This is a full-stack application that lets you explore country information.
+It started as a simple frontend project and has since been upgraded with a backend to demonstrate a full-stack workflow.
+Searched countries are stored in Supabase to simulate database interaction.

+Frontend: Next.js with Tailwind CSS
+Backend: Node.js with Express + Supabase

 ## Project Structure
 ```